threadi/external-files-in-media-library/docs/import/sftp.md

 Access data is always required.
 The import of anonymous FTP directories is not supported.

-The hosting must provide the PHP libraries _ssh2_connect_.
+The hosting must provide the PHP library _ssh2_connect_.
+If you have question about this contact your hosting support.

 ## Note